yinggoings/retro-video-store/ada-project-docs/part-1/wave_01.md

 #### Response

-Typical success response (this are the minimum required fields that the Postman tests will be looking for):
+Typical success response (these are the minimum required fields that the Postman tests will be looking for):

 Status: `200`